 India is moving towards implementation of GST (Goods and Service Tax).
 GST is considered one of the biggest indirect tax reforms wherein all the taxes like excise tax, service tax, VAT, etc. would be replaced with one tax.
 This in turn would help in ease of doing business.
-GST would be effective from July 1, 2017 and so the GST rates on most goods and services have been finalized by GST Council last week.
+GST is effective from July 1, 2017 and so the GST rates on most goods and services have been finalized by GST Council last week.
 Though the government says that GST would bring prices down, we give a broad overview on how it would impact your household budget.

 GST Tax Structure:

 GST has 4 tax slabs – 5%, 12%, 18% and 28%.
 Also there is provision to impose cess above and over this tax.

 Download: Ultimate Tax Saving Guide for FY 2017-18